SIMIPEX XR modified release tablets

 Tell your doctor if you are pregnant, or likely to become pregnant during your course of medication.
 Your doctor can discuss with you the benefits and risks of taking SIMIPEX XR.

 Tell your doctor if you are breastfeeding, or likely to breastfeed during your course of medication.
-SIMIPEX XR is not recommended during breastfeeding, as it may pass into breast milk.
+SIMIPEX XR is not recommended during breastfeeding, as it may pass into breast milk and there is a possibility that your baby may be affected

 If you have not told your doctor or pharmacist about any of the above, tell them before you start taking SIMIPEX XR.